It's simple; we want to reduce the public health impact of our products.

 We are investing in a pipeline of high-quality Next Generation Products to give consumers a choice of potentially less risky alternatives to smoking.

 In 2013, we were the first international tobacco company to launch a Vapour Product (e-cigarette) – Vype – in the UK.
 Since then, we have used our experience and insights to develop the range with new devices, such as the Vype ePen, eTank and eBox.
-We have also rolled Vype out to other markets, including Italy, France, Poland, Germany and Colombia.
+By the end of 2016, our Vype range was available across other markets including, France, Germany, Italy, Poland, Colombia, Guatemala, Kuwait, Bahrain and the Philippines.

 In December 2016 we opened our first Vype-branded store – in Milan, Italy – at the same time as launching a new type of Vapour Product, Vype Pebble.